frederic-perez/AmE-dictionary/data/dictionary.md

 __pick and roll__
 __pick me out__
 __pick on (one)__ _idiom_ :two: To harass, bully, or tease one. _I like to pick on people that I love._
+__pick up after (someone or oneself)__ _idiom_ To collect and put away a mess that someone or oneself has left around. _You really need to pick up after yourself if you're going to use my workshop._
 __pick up__ _v_ :four::hammer: _You could use it when picking up cards at the supermarket's kiosk._ _His turnover-prone play doesn't pick up._
 __pick your nose__ :dart: To use your finger to remove mucus from inside your nose.
 __pick__ _v_ :two::hammer: _He managed to pick the old lock with a flick knife._ _Pick your choice._